programminghistorian/jekyll/en/lessons/iiif-images-and-manifests-github.md

 The manifest URI is the unique identifier for a manifest.
 You can find the manifest URI by opening your manifest JSON file and copying the content in the `@id` (v2) or `id` (v3) field.
 This is the manifest URI.

-Some options for IIIF viewers include: [Theseus](https://theseusviewer.org/), [Mirador](https://projectmirador.org/), [Univeral Viewer](https://universalviewer.io/), and [Clover](https://samvera-labs.github.io/clover-iiif/).
+Some options for IIIF viewers include: [Theseus](https://theseusviewer.org/), [Mirador](https://projectmirador.org/), [Universal Viewer](https://universalviewer.io/), and [Clover](https://samvera-labs.github.io/clover-iiif/).
 Simply paste the manifest URI into the viewer to test your manifest.

 ## Conclusion